 - Predictive scaling: Dysnix PredictKube for spike pre-scaling and head-lag-aware admission control;

-- Mempool routing: Partners like bloXroute or Jito-style priority routing for specific flows if relevant.
+- Mempool routing: Partner with bloXroute for specific flows, if relevant.

 Build vs buy: when to run your own vs managed, or combine both